tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Worked on updating my resume and portfolio website.

 **Thoughts:** In preparation for my job hunt next month, I updated my resume and fixed the broken twitter widget on my portfolio website tonight.
 Want to get some new projects added ASAP so I can start applying!

+### Day 39: January 7, 2019

+**Today's Progress:** Continued with the Intermediate Algorithm Scripting challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.

+**Thoughts:** Only got through one scripting challenge tonight – the one called Sum All Odd Fibonacci Numbers really tripped me up!
+Had a hard time figuring out how to even get the fibonacci sequence output.
+I ended up using 3 separate variables to store the previous, current, and next values in the sequence.
+This officially solves the puzzle, but probably isn't the most efficient, so I'll need to check out FreeCodeCamp's solutions to see what they did.